-- The IRS proves that you and your spouse transferred assets to one another as part of a fraudulent scheme. - The IRS proves that at the time you signed your joint return, you had actual knowledge of any erroneous items giving rise to the deficiency that are allocable to your spouse. - Your spouse (or former spouse) transferred property to you to avoid tax or the payment of tax.
+- The IRS proves that you and your spouse (or former spouse) transferred assets to one another as part of a fraudulent scheme. - The IRS proves that at the time you signed your joint return, you had actual knowledge of any erroneous items giving rise to the deficiency that are allocable to your spouse (or former spouse). - Your spouse (or former spouse) transferred property to you to avoid tax or the payment of tax.